 Global Knives are fine Japanese Cutlery made by Yoshikin.
 Global Japanese knives are the result of the merging of three different elements: Italian design aesthetics, German durability, and Japanese precision.
-The Global knife creatively combines all three elements resulting in a superior knives.
-Global kitchen knives offer perfect balance and innovative design.
+It creatively combines all three elements resulting in a superior knives that offer perfect balance and innovative design.
 Development began in 1978 with a two-pronged approach - one on design and the other on cutting technology.
 Global perfected the concept of "a knife crafted out of a single piece of stainless steel, from the point of the blade to the butt of the handle" without including any foreign material.
 Industrial designer Komin Yamada designed a new Japanese kitchen knife based on this concept and created the GLOBAL knife.
 Initially the line consisted of only Global Japanese knives, such as Global Santoku Knives or the Global Sashimi Knife, but has since expanded to incorporate a wide variety of Global chefs knives and other more specialized Global kitchen knives.
 Now found in professional and home kitchens, Global knives are used by chefs around the globe.
 World renowned, Chef Anthony Bourdain, writing in Kitchen Confidential, implores his readers to replace all their kitchen knives with a single Global chef's knife.

 Global knives offer the combination of perfect balance and innovative design.
 The Global knife is forged from one piece of the finest high carbon stainless steel, making it seamless between the handle and the blade.
 Knives from Global are made with a significantly harder alloy of steel, and are ground to a narrower angle.
 The Global knife blade utilizes Cromova 18 stainless steel, ice tempered and hardened to Rockwell C56°-58° which holds a razor sharp edge longer than any steel and resists rust, stains and corrosion.
 Global knives have a noticeably sharper edge, which allows a Global knife to hold its edge longer than traditional forged cutlery.
 The Global knife edge has a convex cross-sectional shape.
 From the ridge to the point of the blade, the Global edge is not a straight line, but rather forms a gradual curve.
 This makes the edge of the Global knife more effective for cutting.
 Cut foods easily separate from the blade as well.
 After much trial and error, this shape was chosen as the best in terms of the excellence of cutting qualities and overall ease of use.
 Stainless steel Global knives are lightweight, which helps reduces the risk of hand fatigue.
 The shortened handle with non-slip grip is perfect for chefs with smaller hands.